lf-edge/eve/docs/ECOS.md

   * EVE performs the operation if the 'activate' flag is set to 'true' in the configuration.

 * Stop an ECO
   * An ECO which is either running or transitioning to running state will be stopped.
 However, the mutated run time state is preserved.
-At the end of this stage, ECO will transiton to Stopped state.
+At the end of this stage, ECO will transition to Stopped state.
 A subsequent start of the ECO will start the ECO with the previously mutated runtime state.
   * EVE performs the operation if the 'activate' flag is set to 'false' in the configuration.

 * Purge an ECO